foundry-vtt-community/tables/README.md

 # Foundry VTT Rollable Tables Repository

+### To use these tables:
+1. download the json file to your machine.
+2. Create a new rollable table in foundry
+3. Right click the table in the sidebar and click import.
+4. Import your .json file and celebrate.

+### Why are there no tables from DnDBeyond?
+Most of those tables are property of Wizards of the Coast, however there is a wonderful script that you can use to create your own .json rollable table file to import into foundry.
+See: [useful_scripts/DnDBeyond_extractor.js](useful_scripts/DnDBeyond_extractor.js)

+### Macros
+You may want to utilize macros with these rollable tables.
+Checkout [the foundry community macro repo](https://github.com/foundry-vtt-community/macros)

+### Contributing
+1. Navigate to the directory where you wish to add your file.
+2. Click on add file at the top.
+3. Name your file with a .json ending and paste your content and save. (add details in the description field of your json file)
+4. Save the file and then open a pull request (github should walk you through these steps.)

+If you have *multiple files that should be grouped together* and may use a macro, please create a new directory that houses everything and add a README.md file to the directory

+## Cloning this Repo
 ![CI for Rollable Tables Repo](https://github.com/foundry-vtt-community/rollable_tables/workflows/CI%20for%20Rollable%20Tables%20Repo/badge.svg)

 Foundry tables allow people to expand upon the default Foundry offerings are noted here.